 ...Focus on building genuine connections

-We have been bombarded by the message that saving money when shopping is good: buy on Amazon to get the cheapest price on goods and entertainment, hire on Fivr for the cheapest freelancers, etc. All this does is put money at the center of what we do, ignoring our connection and responsibility to others.
+We have been bombarded by the message that saving money when shopping is good: buy on Amazon to get the cheapest price on goods and entertainment, hire on Fivr for the cheapest freelancers, etc. All this does is putting money at the center of what we do, ignoring our connection and responsibility to others.
 When you hire someone in your community, you not only get the job done, you create social capital.
 When you support an artist directly, instead of getting their work for free through a giant platform paying them pennies on the dollars, you invest in cultural capital.
-When you truly give selflessly, without expectations to get anything back, your spiritual capital increases.
-The same system that causes you to want to change careers, enables the company that doesn’t pay you enough, makes it OK for your boss to ask you to work evenings and weekends, and makes it easy for us to buy cheap stuff made by exploited (and in some cases slave) labor domestically and internationally.
+The same system that causes you to want to change careers, enables the company that doesn't pay you enough, makes it OK for your boss to ask you to work evenings and weekends, and makes it easy for us to buy cheap stuff made by exploited labor domestically and internationally.

 It sounds like you don't like money.
 What if I want to make a ton of money?
 What is wrong with that?

 Nothing.
-It’s totally cool.
+It's totally cool.
 Just make sure you first truly connect with what you feel drawn to and called to do.
 This is why one of the most common questions in the career coaching field is: what would you do if money was not an issue?
-It is not a question meant to encourage you to just do anything regardless of the money, it’s a question to let you first connect with what makes you happy, what inspires you, what you feel drawn towards, so that you can then explore how to make it happen financially.
+It is not a question meant to encourage you to just do anything regardless of the money, it's a question to let you first connect with what makes you happy, what inspires you, what you feel drawn towards, so that you can then explore how to make it happen financially.
+It's meant to help you find jobs that pay well and that you like.
 Having money unlocks a lot of choices and possibilities, unless you hate what you have to do to make money, in which case you just end up in a golden cage of your own making.
 So by all means, go as big as you want to go: but first make sure you enjoy the journey and not just the pot of gold at the end.